truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 {{< /expand >}}

 ## Init/Shutdown Scripts Widget
-The **Init/Shutdown Scripts** widget displays **No Init/Shutdown Scripts configured** unitl you add either a command or script, then the widget lists the scrips configured on the system.
+The **Init/Shutdown Scripts** widget displays **No Init/Shutdown Scripts configured** until you add either a command or script, then the widget lists the scrips configured on the system.

 ![AdvancedSystemInitShutdownScriptWidget](/images/SCALE/22.02/AdvancedSystemInitShutdownScriptWidget.png "SCALE Advanced Settings Init/Shutdown Script Widget")